-The Park Range is a range of contrast.
+The North Park Range is a range of contrast.
 The northern portion contains some of the most rugged peaks in Colorado, and some of the most challenging to climb as well.
 The mountains generally gradually diminish in ruggedness and height the farther south you go.
 Between Buffalo Pass and Rabbit Ears Pass, the range takes on the appearance of a rolling forested plateau rather than a rugged mountain range.

 The North Park Range is accessed from the west via Steamboat Springs or from the south via Kremling or Silverthorne.
 To access the range from the west, take US 40 east.
-To access the Park Range from the south, take exit 205 (Silverthorne) off of I-70 to CO 9 north to US 40 west.
+To access the North Park Range from the south, take exit 205 (Silverthorne) off of I-70 to CO 9 north to US 40 west.
 To access the range from the east, use Highways 14 or 125.

 The North Park Range actually has many different mountain climbs, from technical peaks to rough scrambles to hikes with trails.
 Most of the peaks, however, have at least one non-technical route, though many technical routes are available.

-Many of the peaks in the Park Range are rounded and gentle, but a few are quite rugged and steep, and in contrast to most of the surrounding ranges, much of the rock is good for climbing.
+Many of the peaks in the North Park Range are rounded and gentle, but a few are quite rugged and steep, and in contrast to most of the surrounding ranges, much of the rock is good for climbing.

 are popular climbs, though most people seem to stick to the trails and lakes instead of climbing peaks.
 The moral of the story is that many peaks are popular, but if you look for solitude, you will find it, and if you want pleasant, but relatively popular trails, you will find those too.